 The following example (Figure 2) shows how a domain model is used to clarify the impact of an epic:

 Requirements and domain modeling actually are mutually dependent.
-Domain modeling supports clarification of requirements, whereas requirements help building up and clarifying the model.
-Furthermore, once new requirements are implemented, the domain model may also change as table 1 suggests:
+Domain modeling supports the clarification of requirements, whereas requirements help to build up and clarifying the model.
+Furthermore, once new requirements are implemented, the domain model may also change as table 1 suggests.

 |Backlog Item||Impact on Domain Model|